0xM4hm0ud/CTF-Writeups/corCTF/Chainblock/README.md

 	gets(buf);
 ```

-Now with an buffer overflow, we are normally using shellcode to ececute something on the stack but for this challenge as we can read here:
+Now with an buffer overflow, we are normally using shellcode to ececute something on the stack but for this challenge as we can read from binary:
 ```
 "We use advanced technologies like NX bits and anti-hacking machine learning model"
 ```